1. Terms used in this Contract of Carriage

 18. Limitation on Liability

 18.1 General.
-To the extent permitted by any applicable Laws or Conventions, we are not liable for or in connection with any:
+To the extent permitted by any applicable Laws or Conventions and subject to clauses 18.2 and 18.3, we are not liable for or in connection with any:

 (a) Loss sustained to Baggage, including (without limitation) Loss which is solely the result of normal wear and tear;